Jay Lewis (musician): Cracatilla

 Lewis first came to prominence as the lead singer and guitarist in Cracatilla, a trio he had formed with school friend Dave Penswick on bass and neighbor Louis Fitzpatrick on drums.
 Named after Lewis' mishearing of the volcano Krakatoa, the band released their debut single "What Do I Know" in August 2002.
 This was followed by the double A-side "You've Got It All"/"Everyman" on 2 June 2003.

 The La's

 After announcing they were reuniting for performances at Summer Sonic Festival in Japan, on 24 March 2005, The La's confirmed their first U.K. shows in over a decade with a new line-up consisting of original members Lee Mavers and John Power, with Lewis on lead guitar and Nick Miniski on drums.
 While the sets were mostly similar to the band's shows in the late Eighties until 1991 by drawing heavily from their sole full-length album, these shows were also notable for including three unreleased songs, "I Am the Key", "Gimme the Blues" and "Sorry".
 Besides headlining shows in the U.K., Ireland and Japan, the band also played at festivals including Glastonbury and Oxegen.
-The La's final shows took place at V Festival in Chemlsford and Stafford on 20 and 21 August 2005.
+The La's final shows took place at V Festival in Chelmsford and Stafford on 20 and 21 August 2005.